Center of Theological Inquiry

 The Center of Theological Inquiry (CTI) is an independent nonprofit research institution in Princeton, New Jersey, United States.
-Founded as a 501(C)(3) organization in 1978, CTI fosters research on interdisciplinary dialogue between religion and science and about matters of global concern.
+Founded as a 501(c)(3) organization in 1978, CTI fosters research on interdisciplinary dialogue between religion and science and about matters of global concern.

 History

 The Center of Theological Inquiry was founded in 1978.
 Former Princeton Seminary president, James I. McCord served as its first chancellor.
 "Dr. McCord's vision for CTI was that it should become the premier North American research institution of its kind, an ecumenical institute devoted to interdisciplinary research in the field of religion."

-In 1984 CTI completed construction of its headquarters at 50 Stockton Street in the Princeton Historic District.
+In 1984 CTI completed construction of its headquarters at 50 Stockton Street on the site of the demolished Borough Hall in the Princeton Historic District.
 Funded by the Luce Foundation and named after the philanthropist Henry R. Luce, the Georgian Revival building was constructed to house up to a dozen residential scholars.
 Francis Otto Schmidt, a biologist at MIT, recalled his visit to CTI two years after its opening: "There we found a handsome two-story brick building which provided ample space for the chancellor, Dr. McCord, and his administrative staff plus conference rooms, a large library, and a private study room for each of the 12 fellows, who were free to study and investigate any theological subject that concerned them."

 McCord served as chancellor for five years before retiring in 1989.
 The Trustees of CTI reorganized its leadership structure after McCord stepped down, creating the post of director in place of chancellor.
 An Anglican theologian, Daniel W. Hardy, became director of CTI in 1990, serving in that capacity until 1995.
 Wallace M. Alston, former pastor of Nassau Presbyterian Church, followed as director in 1995.
 During his tenure, Alston inaugurated the Pastor-Theologian program with help from the Lilly Endowment, reflecting his conviction that pastors are as "capable of theological scholarship as academic theologians.”
 Michael Welker, a member of CTI who was in residence several times during Alston's tenure as director, attested to the rich interdisciplinary environment of the period, "There I found dialogue partners from various parts of the world, theologians, philosophers, historians, and scientists."

 In 1998 Alston appointed Robert W. Jenson, an American Lutheran theologian, as Senior Scholar for Research, with the responsibility to critique members' scholarship and to organize research colloquy.
-In an autobiographical reflection, Jenson recalls his seven year tenure at CTI as being like "a spider sitting at the middle of a web that stretched out to theologians around the world and the ecumene."
+In an autobiographical reflection, Jenson recalls his seven-year tenure at CTI as being like "a spider sitting at the middle of a web that stretched out to theologians around the world and the ecumene."
 In 2003, Jenson and a number of CTI members, including Stacy Johnson and Peter W. Ochs, established the Scriptural Reasoning Research Group, which "examines medieval Christian, Muslim, and Jewish commentaries from the perspective of the practice of scriptural reasoning."